Environmental Health Risks for Seniors

 What are the Environmental Health Risks for Seniors?

 Seniors are more vulnerable to environmental health risks because their bodies are less able to adapt and cope with them.
-They also are more likely to have other health conditions that can be negatively affected by these environmental health risks.
+They also are more likely to have other health conditions that may be affected by these environmental health risks.
 Here are the main environmental health risks that pose a threat to seniors.

 Air Pollution

 Air pollution is everywhere and negatively affects everyone.
 Seniors are especially vulnerable to air pollution.
 Air pollution can worsen heart conditions, strokes, respiratory diseases like asthma and chronic obstructive pulmonary disease (COPD), as well as diabetes.
-Mold in the home can also exacerbate air pollution making the health risks even higher.
-This can result in higher medication usage, more frequent healthcare visits, increased emergency room and hospital admissions, and, in some cases, even death.

 Water Contamination and Pollution